macOS privacy and security settings: Relaxed level

 To change your current password:

-1. Open the Apple menu by clicking the Apple emblem in the upper-left corner;
+1. Open the Apple menu by clicking the Apple emblem in the upper-left corner of the screen;

-2. In the drop-down list, choose System Preferences;
+2. In the drop-down list, select System Preferences;

 Configure automatic locking

-What for: To prevent strangers from gaining access to your Apple device while you are away.
+What for: To prevent strangers from gaining access to the system while you are away.

 If you are not using the computer for a certain amount of time, macOS can lock it.
 In this case, the screen will show a login window and you will have to enter your password again to continue working on the computer.
 The sooner the computer is locked, the less chance that someone else will be able to use it.